jensmeder/DarkLightning/README.md

 ```
 #### 4.2.3 Connections

-With the help of a discovered iOS device you can now establish a connection.
+With the help of a discovered `JMUSBDevice` you can now establish a connection.

 ```objc
 JMUSBDeviceConnection* myDeviceConnection = [[JMUSBDeviceConnection alloc] initWithDevice:_myDevice andPort:2345];